tonethar/IGME-330-Master/notes/HW-mapbox-3.md

 <hr>

  6) Reload the page and check the log, you should see the issues are fixed:
-     - although there is one small issue with `.countryOrRegion` - an extra space after the dash.
-The marker HTML will hide this - because web browsers will ignore extra space characters after the first one - so we're going to be lazy and let it ride - but go ahead and fix that later on if you want to ...
+     - although there is one small issue with `.countryOrRegion` - an extra space after the dash
+     - the marker HTML will hide this - because web browsers will ignore extra space characters after the first one
+     - so we're going to be lazy and let it ride - but go ahead and fix that later on if you want to ...

 <hr>